Achieving Model Fairness in Vertical Federated Learning: Introduction

-The remaining of the paper is organized as follows.
-We introduce related works in Section \ref{sec:literature}.
-The problem is formulated in Section \ref{sec:problem_formulation}, and our solution is developed in Section \ref{sec:approach}.
-The experimental results are presented in Section \ref{sec:experiments}.
-Section \ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows.
+We review related works in Section~\ref{sec:literature}.
+We formulate the problem in Section~\ref{sec:problem_formulation}, and develop our solution in Section~\ref{sec:approach}.
+We present the experimental results in Section~\ref{sec:experiments}, and conclude the paper in Section~\ref{sec:conclusion}.